 It can have fertilizer issues since the mud is limited to the pot.
 Plants usually receive less sunlight indoors which can have an effect on their photosynthesis.

 Another challenge indoor potted plants face is that of overwatering.
-Overwatering can lead to waterlogging and ultimately death of the plant.
+Overwatering can lead to waterlogging and ultimately the death of the plant.

 Since indoor plants are under our control, we can overcome the challenges by creating the right environment for them to flourish.

 Useful Tips for Indoor Medicinal Plants (precautions and suggestions)